 Apple has found yet another use for the versatile o-ring, filing for a patent for a cable design that uses the tiny seal to keep iPhone power connectors water-resistant, CNET says.
 The patent application lays out a design that seals Lightning power connectors and USB-C connectors from moisture by using an o-ring seal.
 This can make it easier and safer to recharge smartphones in locations such as kitchen and bathroom countertops where there may be water nearby.

-O-ring applications such as this rely on seals with highly precise specifications to achieve their intended purpose.
-Here’s a look at the science behind the o-ring, how manufacturers have developed specialized o-rings to meet different needs and how to go about choosing the perfect seal for your purposes.
+O-ring applications such as this rely on seals with exact specifications to achieve their intended purpose.
+Here’s a look at the science behind the o-ring, how manufacturers have developed specialized o-rings to meet different needs, and how to choose the perfect seal for your purposes.

 The Invention of the O-ring

 The prototypes for o-rings were gaskets made of india rubber that 19th-century plumbers used to seal piping counter-bores.
 This inspired Thomas Edison to incorporate rubber rings into a pair of designs he patented in 1882: one for a water faucet, where the ring was used to seal gas, and another for a light bulb, where he used a ring to seal mercury into the bulb and keep air out.

 The first patent for an o-ring was filed in 1896 by J.O.
 Lundberg, a Swedish inventor; however, it was Danish-American inventor Niels Christensen who designed the direct ancestor of today’s o-rings.
 While working on airbrake systems for electric streetcars, Christensen realized that he could use a rubber ring to seal a piston cylinder.
 Christensen patented his invention in 1937, planning to license to an aircraft company to seal the airplane hydraulic cylinders.